CastielJ/Domain-Recon-Script/README.md

 #Domain Recon script

-You can see more info in README.md that will be in the same zip file ith the script.
+You can see more info in README2.md

+Also, you can ignore the zip file in here.
+It has the script and readme2 in it

 So, I finished my first ever shell script, and I want to make it public.
 It just recons the Domain and gives you some info: